mirkowoo/LSCh-Recognition/README.md

 English:

-This is a project focused in the developing of an app and a database for a hand gesture recognition via camera using Yolo libs
+This project focuses on developing an app and database for hand gesture recognition via a camera using YOLO libraries.

 Since it's creation, I've managed to create a python app that uses your camera to search for LSCh signs (Lengua de Señas Chilena).